 This garden barn holds a home bar and games area, while just outside there's a vegetable and reflection garden, designed by landscape gardener Paul Rozanski.

+A shed or small garden house can be the perfect place to indulge in creative pursuits, while keeping mess out of the house.
+Also fun for kids, to allow them a space to get stuck in with paints and crafts.
 Away from frenetic family life and hectic work, your shed can provide an excellent place for you to focus on all the things you want to achieve.
 Try making a visualisation board – a collage of images that represent your hopes and dreams for the future.
 Looking at your board while enjoying some time out will act as a huge motivator and a great reminder of your goals.

 This garden house doubles up as a home office and studio space.
 Floor boards, wall paneling and the pitched roof with exposed beams have all been painted in white gloss paint, giving the space a light and airy look.